vKrypto/django-boilerplate/README.md

-# django-boilerplate
+# Django-boilerplate

-An Django based app which allow users to create and launch django project using a web UI.
+A Django based app which allow users to create and launch django project using a web UI.